 The Company shall, prior to the Closing (as defined below), authorize the sale and issuance of (a) a convertible promissory note in the form attached hereto as Schedule A in the principal amount of up to \$15,187,946.77 (the "Note"), (b) the Company's Common Units (as defined in the Operating Agreement (as defined below)) into which the Note may be converted in accordance with the terms thereof (such Common Units, the "Units"), (c) the warrants in the form attached hereto as Schedule B to be issued in accordance with the Note (the "Warrants"), and (d) the Units issuable upon exercise of the Warrants (the Units, the Warrants and the Note are collectively referred to as the "Securities").
-Subject to the terms and conditions of this Agreement, Clean Energy agrees to purchase the Note and the Warrants in accordance with the terms of this Agreement and the Note, and the Company agrees to sell and issue the Note and the Warrants to Clean Energy at the Closing.
+Subject to the terms and conditions of this Agreement, Clean Energy agrees to sell and issue the Note and the Warrants to Clean Energy at the Closing.
 Capitalized but otherwise undefined terms used herein shall have the meanings provided therefor in the Note.